 This one night in particular continues to haunt me, and I can recall it as if it were yesterday.
 It was the dead of night, and my sisters and I were all asleep.
 Mom’s boyfriend was out of town for work.
 As usual my Mother was drinking after dinner and well into the night.
 She came to my room waking me from sleep, and whispering with intensity that she needed my help to "keep us all safe".
 She said we were in danger.

 This had happened in the past and so I was very used to her paranoia.
 I got out of bed, threw on some track pants and a sweatshirt because in the past, I would go outside and walk around the house to provide comfort to my mother and restore her feelings of well-being and assurance that no one was outside.
-I closed my bedroom door where my sister Jennifer slept, and I checked on my other two sisters, who were sleeping soundly and closed their bedroom door.
+I closed my bedroom door where my sister Jennifer slept, and I checked on Teresa, who were sleeping soundly and closed her bedroom door.

 As I walked into the living room, I froze.
 I felt the blood drain from my face.
 Mom was sitting on the couch, drunk, and she was trying to load a gun.
 Her boyfriend had one in the house, as this was common in the area we lived in now.
 I stood there silently as my whole body started to shake uncontrollably with adrenaline.
 My mind was racing with what to do next.
 And I reminded myself to breathe.
 We were living in the middle of nowhere, with no support and no help.

 Somehow I convinced my Mother to hand me the gun and the bullets, and to trust me to keep her safe.
 That night has forever marked me though.
 When I think of this episode and many others in my past, my heart breaks for my Mother.
 It must have been very difficult for her to live in a constant state of terror and turmoil.
 It is a devastating emotional state.
 This is part of what drove my Mother to drink and do drugs - she was always constantly reaching for something to try and forget the trauma.
 She was numbing her pain.